jendrikseipp/vulture/README.md

     $ vulture mydir --make-whitelist > whitelist.py
     $ vulture mydir whitelist.py

+Note that the resulting `whitelist.py` file will contain valid Python syntax, but for Python to be able to *run* it, you will usually have to make some modifications.

 We collect whitelists for common Python modules and packages in `vulture/whitelists/` (pull requests are welcome).
 If you want to ignore a whole file or directory, use the `--exclude` parameter (e.g.,